×

 Cordierite Vs Rosasite Fracture

 Fracture is an important parameter when you compare Cordierite and Rosasite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Cordierite Vs Rosasite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Cordierite is Brittle, Conchoidal and Subconchoidal.
+Fracture observed in Cordierite is Subconchoidal and Conchoidal.
 Rosasite fracture is Splintery.

 Cordierite Vs Rosasite Luster